 Elizabeth C. Searcy is a professional search consultant and recruiter, employment specialist, resume writer, and speaker.
-Her articles, written on a variety of subjects, are published internationally, and in national, regional, and local magazines and newspapers.
+Her articles, written on a variety of subjects, are published internationally in magazines and newspapers, as well as in national, regional, and local publications.

 Read on to see how this single mom started a professional resume writing business from home.

-Tell us a little bit about your entrepreneurial journey.
+Could you tell us a little bit about your entrepreneurial journey?

-During the ’90s, I worked full-time in operations for a roofing company and raised three children with my husband.
+During the 90s, I worked full-time in operations for a roofing company and raised three children with my husband.
 One of my sons has autism and a seizure disorder.
 As a hobby, I had a desire to write children’s books.
-I thought if I could gain experience and get published, I could start a second career in writing—so I could write at home as my special needs son and I became older.
+I thought that if I could gain experience and get published, I could start a second career in writing, allowing me to write at home as my special needs son and I grew older.

-Three times a week after a long day at work, I began typing on my computer at 10 pm and wrote manuscripts, learning how to submit to editors and market my writing.
+Three times a week, after a long day at work, I would begin typing on my computer at 10 pm and write manuscripts, learning how to submit to editors and market my writing.
 It was vigorous work, but a labor of love, and a ‘college’ of sorts.
 I felt I was investing in my future.

 After seven long years of late-night writing, I sold my first children’s magazine piece, and subsequent pieces of writing sold here and there.
-I landed two significant positions—a branch manager at a résumé writing company, followed by a staff copywriter for an ad agency/publisher.
+I landed two significant positions—a branch manager at a resume writing company, followed by a staff copywriter role at an ad agency and publisher.
 Both these positions directly contributed to my career today.

 In 2007, my mother became very ill, and I became her caregiver.
-I gave up my full-time position at the ad agency/publisher, and became a part-time contractor, working for them at home.
-Now, instead of the traditional nine to five workday, I could make my own hours.
+I left my full-time position at the ad agency to become a part-time 1099 contractor, working from home.
+Now, instead of the traditional nine-to-five workday, I could make my own hours.
 I loved the freedom!

 After my mother passed away, I struggled with two scenarios—starting my own business or working for an employer again.
 I prayed and began Celebration Career & Business Support in 2009.
-Now, the second career I began in the ’90s has come to fruition!
-I’m able to take care of my son and write résumés for my clients.
+Now, the second career I began in the 90s has come to fruition!
+I’m able to take care of my son and write resumes for my clients.
 Also, I give career counseling and conduct interview coaching.
-My business has grown to include corporate writing, and some recruiting and speaking as well.
+My business has expanded to include corporate writing, as well as some recruiting and speaking engagements.

 What did you do before launching your resume writing business?

 That’s a great question.
 I was in a dual role as a professional copywriter and advertising account executive for a marketing communications and publishing company in Houston.
-My previous position was a branch sales manager for a career/staffing company in their resume division.
+My previous position was as a branch sales manager for a career and staffing company in their resume division.
 My previous positions within companies served as a foundation for my own business.

 Where do you find new resume clients?

-I have a website and a LinkedIn profile, however, most of my business is attributed to referrals, which I speak about at length in your next question.
+I have a website and a LinkedIn profile; however, most of my business is attributed to referrals, which I discuss in more detail in your next question.

 How are you currently growing your resume writing business?